ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/Solutions/fp-deprecated-features.md

 ---
-title: AC - Financial pack - Feature that are Moved, Removed or Replaced | Microsoft Docs
+title: Deprecated Features from Financial Pack
 description: Feature that are Moved, Removed or Replaced
 author: ACMartinKunes
 ms.service: dynamics-365-business-central